Multi-Robot Path Planning Using Medial-Axis-Based Pebble-Graph Embedding: Pebble-Graph Embedding

-\TE{Analysis:} Informally, we justify the correctness of \prettyref{alg:two_circle}.
-First, since each summand in \prettyref{eq:twoCircle} corresponds to pairwise disjointed regions, condition I is satisfied.
-Second, it is trivial to show \TYPEI and \TYPEII operations within a single circle can be performed in the same way as in \prettyref{sec:single_circle}.
-In addition, \TYPEII operations between two intersecting loops are only required in case II, which can also be safely performed, as shown in \prettyref{fig:intersection} (b).
-As a result, condition II is satisfied.

-Note that we might not get a valid swap graph in two cases.
-The first case is that some loop might not have 3 vertices.
-The second case is that the two circles might not be connected, leading to disconnected $\SWAPGRAPH$.
-However, the first case will never happen because \prettyref{eq:circle_apart} ensures that $\CIRCLE_{a,b}^1$ has at least 3 vertices.
-The second case will happen if the two circles are too far apart and the two outermost loops satisfy \prettyref{eq:cond1}.
+Informally, we justify the correctness of \prettyref{alg:two_circle}.
+First, since each summand in \prettyref{eq:twoCircle} corresponds to pairwise disjointed regions, the embedding is collision-free.
+Second, it is trivial to show that pebble or rotational motions within a single circle can be performed in the same way as in \prettyref{sec:single_circle}.
+In addition, pebble motions between two overlapping loops are only required in Case II, which can also be safely performed, as shown in \prettyref{fig:overlap} (b).
+Note that we might not get a valid pebble graph in two scenarios: 1) when some loop might not have 3 vertices; 2) when two circles are not connected, leading to disconnected $\SWAPGRAPH$.